DuraMAT/pvpro/README.md

 ## Application
 PV-Pro has two major applications:
-- **Degradation analaysis**: Calculate the degradation rate.
+- **Degradation analaysis**: Calculate the degradation rate of the SDM and IV parameters.
+See example: [Degradation_analysis.ipynb](examples/Degradation_analysis.ipynb)
-- **Power prediction**: Calculate the degradation rate.
+- **Irradiance-to-power converstion**: Use the estimated SDM parameters to map the forecasted irradiance to power.
+See example:

 ## Package overview

 Here's a high level overview of the most important parts of the package.

-- preprocess.Preprocessor - class for running the pre-processing of time-series data.
+- preprocess.Preprocessor - class for the pre-processing of data
-- main.PvProHandler - class method for running the parameter estimation.
+- main.PvProHandler.run_pipeline - class method to run the parameter estimation
+- main.PvProHandler.system_modelling - class method to model the power
-- postprocess.PostProcessor - class for running the post-processing of PV-Pro results.
+- plotting.plot_results_timeseries - function to plot the degradation trend of parameters
-- plotting.PvProPlot - class to plot figures conveniently
+- plotting.plot_predicted_ref_power - function to plot the predicted and reference power

 # Examples

 ## Degradation analaysis

 The [NIST ground array dataset](https://pvdata.nist.gov/) provides a useful testbed for PV-Pro.
-A jupyter notebook showing analysis of this dataset is provided in [NIST_ground_array_analysis.ipynb](examples/NIST_ground_array_analysis.ipynb).
+A jupyter notebook showing analysis is provided in [Degradation_analysis.ipynb](examples/Degradation_analysis.ipynb).

-PVPRO analysis fits a single diode model to the data at each timestep in the analysis.
-The trend of these parameters over time can be used to interpret what is degrading in the system.
-This analysis is only sensitive to module degradation (excepting drift in sensors) and not inverter degradation or downtime.
-Below, the PV-Pro results for this system show which parameters cause the observed power loss.
+PV-Pro estimates the trend of the SDM and IV parameters over time to interpret what is degrading in the PV system.

 ![Image of PV-Pro fit result](doc_img/nist_ground_result.png)

-For this dataset, the estimated power degradation rate is -1.07%/yr.
-PV-Pro also reveals that the system appears to show a sharp decrease of current over time.
+From the results, the degradation of power (about -1.29%/yr) is mainly related to the degradation of the current-related parameters ($I_{mp}$, $I_{sc}$, and $I_{ph}$), which notably dropped since 2018.
+System operators were then advised to pay attention to factors impeding the generation of current, like soiling.

 ## Irradiance-to-power conversion